Last Updated: August 8, 2024

 Career

 Seymour was drafted by the Patriots in the first round as the sixth overall pick of the 2001 NFL Draft.
 In July 2001, the Patriots signed Seymour to a six-year, $14.3 million contract.
 He played in 13 games in his 2001 rookie season.
-The Patriots made it to Super Bowl XXXVI that year and Seymour started in the game at the defensive tackle position.
+The Patriots made it to Super Bowl XXXVI that year, and Richard started in the game at the defensive tackle position.
 He helped the Patriots secure the win and earned a Super Bowl ring for the team's victory over the St. Louis Rams.

 Seymour was elected to the 2004 Pro Bowl and was a first-team All-Pro selection following the season.
 He started all 15 games he played during the 2004 season, though he did suffer an MCL injury in Week 16 of the season.
-However, he was back in the game by the Super Bowl and helped the Patriots secure a victory over the Philadelphia Eagles in Super Bowl XXXIX.
+However, Richard was back in the game by the Super Bowl and helped the Patriots secure a victory over the Philadelphia Eagles in Super Bowl XXXIX.

 In 2005, Seymour entered the final year of his rookie contract.
 He missed the first four days of training camp in hopes of securing a new contract.
 Though the Patriots did not fulfill his request, they did give him a pay raise in order to end his holdout.
 In April 2006, he signed a three-year, $30 million contract extension through the 2009 season.